 Impaired loans include troubled debt restructurings, and performing and non-performing loans that, due to current circumstances and events, management believes the full payment of principal and interest to be in doubt.
 Loans are classified as a troubled debt restructuring when a loan has been restructured or modified to provide payment relief to a borrower who is experiencing financial difficulty.
-Loans are placed on non-accrual status when management determines that a borrower may be unable to meet future contractual payments as they become due or when such loans become 90 days past due, unless they are well secured and in the process of collection.
+Loans are placed on non-accrual status when management determines that a borrower may be unable to meet future contractual payments as they become due.
 When a loan is placed on non-accrual status, uncollected accrued interest is reversed, reducing interest income and future income accrual is discontinued.
 Subsequent payments, if any, of interest and fees are applied as reductions to the loan's outstanding principal balance.
 Once the principal balance of a loan placed on non-accrual has been fully recovered, subsequent payments received are recognized as income on a cash basis.
 Loans are returned to accrual status when the principal and interest amounts contractually due are brought current and future payments are reasonably assured.